 We still have a ways to go before self-driving cars will be ready to fully replace human drivers, but some of the technologies introduced in newer vehicles are already helping to keep motorists safer.
-These include backup cameras, blind spot detectors, lane departure warning sensors, forward collision warning sensors, and adaptive headlights.
+In effort to prevent accidents due to human error, technology is helping by including backup cameras, blind spot detectors, lane departure warning sensors, forward collision warning sensors, and adaptive headlights.
 Safety features like these will be commonplace in the vehicles of the future, and someday, it is likely that vehicles will be at least partially if not fully automated.

 What are the Most Common Causes of Car Accidents?